Quantities, fluxes and solvers

 says that the variable \(a(t)\) decreases over time proportionally (with specific rate \(-c\)) to its own value.
 This formulation is very common for e.g. degradation or removal of various substances in natural systems, and also in many cases for water transport.

-The solver algorithm will advance the solution in small step lengths (typically smaller than the step length of the model).
+The solver algorithm will advance the solution in small step lengths (typically smaller than the sampling step length of the model).
 The framework only records the values at each model step, but between that the solver could do many more evaluations to preserve accuracy of the solution.
 Many solvers are adaptive so that they will try to use as few computational resources as possible while preserving accuracy.

 To use ODEs in Mobius2, you don’t need to understand much more about the theory of ODEs or solvers than what is mentioned here, but see the note about unstable equations at the bottom of this page.